revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

     general trend?

--   Run the analysis using a different number of categories, *e.g.,*2 or 6.
+-   Run the analysis using a different number of categories, *e.g.*, 2 or 6.
 How do the rates change?

 -   Modify the model by specifying a prior on the log-diversification and log-turnover rate and then estimate the diversification rates through time.
 Do you see any differences in the estimates?

-Version dated: